 While zipper placement and design play a significant role in a given model's ease of packing, it will also impact how challenging a given model might be when trying to close, and when packed to the max.
 Zippers that close with a flap on the top or those with generally stiffer sides were probably to close.
-For example, the Eagle Creek Gear Warrior Wheeled and the Osprey Ozone Convertible were far more challenging to zip closed when full than the Patagonia Black Hole Wheeled or The North Face Rolling Thunder 30".
+For example, the Eagle Creek Gear Warrior Wheeled was far more challenging to zip closed when full than the Patagonia Black Hole Wheeled or The North Face Rolling Thunder 30".

 If you have long items such as two-section trekking poles, tripods, or other lengthy activity specific equipment, there may only be a few models that are long enough.
 It's worth paying attention to a given model's length to save some frustration down the road.

 Ability to Carry and Transport

 This category breaks down into two major categories: wheeled models and traditional duffel bags.
 Wheeled models are often easier to move and are better for excursions where the ability to roll luggage is easier than carrying it.
 The obvious caveat to this is the destinations where you are traveling need to often be less remote; they will likely need to have paved surfaces, for the most part, and the capability to lash bags to vehicles or pack animals isn't a much of a factor.

 Besides versatility in moving across the terrain, the other substantial downside to wheeled luggage (compared to traditional duffel bags) is they are heavier, often between 4-7 pounds heavier.
 Meaning that's 4-7 pounds of stuff that you'll never get to bring.